-The following Restructuring & Insolvency practice note Produced in partnership with Eleanor Holland and Karl Anderson of 4 Stone Buildings provides comprehensive and up to date legal information covering:
+The following Restructuring & Insolvency practice note produced in partnership with Eleanor Holland of 4 Stone Buildings and Karl Anderson of 4 Stone Buildings provides comprehensive and up to date legal information covering:

-STOP PRESS: The Corporate Insolvency and Governance Act 2020 contains provisions which, on a temporary basis (presently until 31 December 2020) impose significant limitations on the ability for a creditor to seek a winding-up order against a company.
-For further reading, see Practice Note: Corporate Insolvency and Governance Act 2020—temporary changes to corporate statutory demands and winding-up petitions [Archived].
+STOP PRESS: The Corporate Insolvency and Governance Act 2020 contains provisions which, on a temporary basis impose significant limitations on the ability for a creditor to seek a winding-up order against a company.
+For the position pre-1 October 2021, see Practice Note: Corporate Insolvency and Governance Act 2020—temporary changes to corporate statutory demands and winding-up petitions [Archived].
 For the position from 1 October 2021 (including an increase in the amount required for a petition debt and the need for a creditor to give 21 days’ notice of its intention to present a winding-up petition), see Practice note: Corporate Insolvency and Governance Act 2020—winding-up petitions from 1 October 2021.

 This Practice Note provides guidance as to the practice and procedure which applies on the winding up of a company (the debtor) pursuant to a creditors’ winding-up petition.